-- Adherence is essential.
-Each of the trials that found benefit also found that people who had high levels of adherence had high levels of protection.
+- PrEP works if you take it.
+Adherence is essential.
+Each of the trials that found a benefit also found that people who had high levels of adherence had high levels of protection.
 Lower adherence was associated with low or no protection.

 - PrEP is highly protective in both men and women.

 - People with high rates of HIV risk behaviors can also be highly adherent to PrEP.

 - Resistance to PrEP drug(s) can arise if the person starts PrEP with undiagnosed HIV and/or if he or she acquires HIV and keeps on taking PrEP afterwards.
 As long as someone has a confirmed HIV-negative diagnosis and is taking PrEP consistently and correctly, along with periodic HIV testing, there is little risk of getting HIV and of acquiring drug resistance.

 - Daily dosing is recommended.
 Data from IPERGAY, a trial of an “event-driven” dosing schedule (i.e., before and after sex), showed oral prep to be effective in the context of penile-anal sex.
 Data from Ipergay showed, on average, gay men who participated in the trial used four pills over seven days.
 According to trials looking at daily dosing, four happens to be the same number of pills needed per week to be protected in the context of anal sex.
 But, it is difficult to explain and offer a dosing strategy for one population (e.g. MSM engaged in anal sex) and not for others, so “event-driven” dosing is not widely recommended.
 It is important to note that differences in drug absorption in vaginal and rectal tissue mean that data from gay men and MSM cannot be extrapolated to women whose primary exposure is via vaginal sex—and vice versa.

 What is the status of access to oral PrEP today?